nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Apart from that, the following changes are applied in configurations that support Fast Pair:

-* The static :ref:`partition_manager` configuration is modified to introduce a dedicated FLASH partition used to store the Fast Pair provisioning data.
+* The static :ref:`partition_manager` configuration is modified to introduce a dedicated flash partition used to store the Fast Pair provisioning data.
 * Bluetooth privacy feature (:kconfig:option:`CONFIG_BT_PRIVACY`) is enabled.
 * The fast and slow advertising intervals defined in the :ref:`nrf_desktop_ble_adv` are aligned with Fast Pair expectations.
 * The Bluetooth advertising filter accept list (:kconfig:option:`CONFIG_CAF_BLE_ADV_FILTER_ACCEPT_LIST`) is disabled to allow Fast Pair Seekers other than the bonded one to connect outside of the pairing mode.